 Are you looking for some dividend shares to boost your income portfolio?
 If you are, then you might want to look at the ones listed below.

-Here’s why these ASX dividend shares could be in the buy zone:
+Here’s why these high yield ASX dividend shares could be in the buy zone:

 Adairs Ltd (ASX: ADH)